Key Breed Facts

-It was not until 1932 that Norwich Terriers were recognised as a breed in their own right by The Kennel Club.
-However, it was only after the end of World War II that breeders crossed the Norwich and the Norfolk Terriers in order to produce two distinct breeds with the drop ears of the Norfolk Terrier becoming their own unique hallmark and hence they were renamed "Norfolk" terriers to distinguish them from Norwich Terriers with their "pricked" ears.
+The Norwich Terriers we see today started out as a show breed along with Norfolk Terriers in 1932.
+However, it was only after the end of World War II that breeders crossed the Norwich and the Norfolk Terriers to produce two distinct breeds with the drop ears of the Norfolk Terrier becoming their own unique hallmark and hence they were renamed "Norfolk" terriers to distinguish them from Norwich Terriers with their "pricked" ears.

 Height at the withers: Males 24 - 25.5 cm, Females 24 - 25.5 cm

 Average weight: Males 5 - 5.5 kg, Females 5 - 5.5 kg

 Norwich Terriers are very similar looking to the Norfolk Terrier with the main difference being they have pricked ears.
 They have rather wedge-shaped muzzles and well-defined stops with the top of their head being slightly domed and boasting a nice width between a dog's ears.
 Their eyes are quite small and oval in shape being dark in colour with these terriers boasting a bright, keen expression in them.